CPP-AP 3.0.1

 Note:

-• The default value of the value parameter of the bypass_required(bool) function is true for both positional and optional arguments.
+• The default value of the value parameter of the argument::suppress_arg_checks(bool) method is true for all arguments.

 Warning:

-• disabling the bypass_required option has no effect on the required option.
+• Enabling the suppress_arg_checks option has no effect on argument group requirements validation.

 // example: optional arguments